-HER-T 502 Counseling Theory and Practice for Art
+HER-T 502 Counseling Theory and Practice for Art Therapists (3 cr.)

-Therapists (3 cr.)
-This is an introductory course on counseling and psychological theory and practice involving the history of mental health care services, the role of professional counselors, the basic skills of counseling and psychotherapy (basic interviewing, assessment and counseling skills), different theoretical perspectives on counseling and psychotherapy, treatment plans, ways of engaging the client, and an overview of the professional code of ethics for the American Counseling Association, American Psychological Association, and American Art Therapy Association.
-The class will require personal reflection by the students on their views of counseling, themselves and the role of theory in practice.
-Student will also engage in role playing to practice.
+This is a course on counseling and psychotherapy theory and practice involving the history of mental health care services, the role of professional counselors, the basic skills of counseling and psychotherapy (basic interviewing, assessment and counseling skills), different theoretical perspectives on counseling and psychotherapy, treatment plans, ways of engaging the client.
+This course provides a comprehensive review of psychotherapy theories and applications.